mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 Inhaled air is taken into a pair of lungs where oxygen is extracted and replaced by carbon-dioxide.
 Dolphins are able to store twice as much oxygen in their muscle cells and pancreas in proportion to their body weight as humans and are able to hold their breath for 15 minutes at a time, yet in practice many Dolphins wear air tanks to allow greater duration of underwater operations.
 When swimming near the surface (or when using air tanks) Dolphins breathe two to six times a minute but after a deep dive or a period of exertion this may be increased to eight times a minute.

-Male Dolphins typically weigh 200–650 kilograms and measure between 2.75 and 4 metres from the tip of the rostrum to the end of the powerful tail and flukes.
+Male Dolphins typically weigh 200–650 kilograms and measure between 2.75 and 4 meters from the tip of the rostrum to the end of the powerful tail and flukes.
 Females tend to be somewhat smaller on average.

 Dolphins bear a strong resemblance to their _Turspiop_ ancestors, as witnessed by their rostrum, flippers and tail fluke.
 Their skin is rubbery to the touch, and colouration ranges from purple-black, brown or grey along the dorsal surface, graduating to light-grey or white on the ventral surface.
 Albinism occurs rarely.